Biden's top diplomat calls for deeper Japan ties, as China, N.Korea cast shadow | Law-Order

 Biden's top diplomat calls for deeper Japan ties, as China, N.Korea cast shadow

-The Quad summit pledged to work to ensure a free and open Indo-Pacific, a major priority for Tokyo, and cooperate on maritime, cyber and economic security in the face of challenges from Beijing.
+Japanese Defence Minister Nobuo Kishi said at the start of his bilateral meeting with Austin that his visit sent a strong message "about the U.S. commitment to this region and the robustness of the Japan-U.S. alliance."
+Kishi said the two would discuss China's movements in the East and South China Seas and "specific initiatives that Japan and U.S. should work on to enhance their capabilities to deter and respond."

+In response, Austin said the alliance was "the cornerstone in addressing today's and tomorrow's challenges as we work together to uphold the Free and Open Indo-Pacific."
+The concept of Free and Open Indo-Pacific is a major priority for Tokyo as it seeks to curb China's activity in the East and South China Seas.

+Following bilateral meetings, both Austin and Blinken were due to meet with their counterparts for a joint session of "2+2" talks and were expected to address some other items raised during Quad such as maritime, cyber, and economic security.
 Analysts also expect Tokyo to seek U.S. support for the upcoming Tokyo Olympics and follow-up talks on other subjects that figured at the Quad summit, such as the commitment to boost COVID-19 vaccine supplies in Asia and climate change.

+In his remarks to Tokyo-based U.S. diplomats Blinken said the summer Games "involve planning for several different scenarios," and added that "whenever and however, Team USA ends up competing, it will be because of you."
 The secretaries are expected to make a courtesy call on Japanese Prime Minister Yoshihide Suga, who is set to visit the White House as the first foreign leader to meet Biden in April.
-Blinken and Austin will meet Japan's Foreign Minister Toshimitsu Motegi and Defence Minister Nobuo Kishi in what is known as the 2+2 talks.

 Both officials will leave Tokyo for Seoul on Wednesday and hold talks with counterparts in the South Korean capital until Thursday.
-They are also set to meet their Chinese counterparts in Alaska on Thursday.
+From there, Austin will fly to India while Blinken will fly to Alaska, where he will be joined by the national security adviser Jake Sullivan for meetings with Chinese counterparts.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)